 What's with the name?

 In a sense, fiction is a lie; acting is lying too.
-And so the League brings togther the best liars we can find - actors and authors - to tell great, brand new stories.
+And so the League brings together the best liars we can find - actors and authors - to tell great, brand new stories.
 It seems to be working, because we've reached 100 events, won an award for what we do, and been featured in The Guardian's list of the 10 best storytelling nights in the UK.

 Writers write.
 Actors read.
 Audience listens.
 Everybody wins.